-Dave Skylark and his producer Aaron Rapoport run the celebrity tabloid show "Skylark Tonight".
-When they land an interview with a surprise fan, North Korean dictator Kim Jong-un, they are recruited by the CIA to turn their trip to Pyongyang into an assassination mission.
+Dave Skylark and his producer Aaron Rapaport run the celebrity tabloid show "Skylark Tonight".
+When they land an interview with a surprise fan, North Korean dictator Kim Jong-un, they are recruited by the CIA to assassinate him.

 Three buddies wake up from a bachelor party in Las Vegas, with no memory of the previous night and the bachelor missing.
 They make their way around the city in order to find their friend before his wedding.

 All Jay Baruchel expected coming to LA was a fun time with Seth Rogen with all the wild partying to have both by themselves and at James Franco's housewarming party.
 Suddenly, the Rapture hits and the Biblical Apocalypse has begun.
 Now, Jay and Seth are desperately sheltering in James' house for rescue along with a few other friends.
 Together, they must band together to attempt to survive the end of the world, only for Jay to find that they are all too dumb and superficial to do it until they discover the only way out.Written by

 Kenneth Chisholm (firstname.lastname@example.org)

 83 of 163 people found this review helpful.